learn-co-curriculum/cssi-prework-python-launch-default-app/README.md

 The last technical part of the prework will be to launch an App Engine app so that you can get familiar with the GAE interface and file structure.

-##Objectives
+## Objectives
 * Launch a simple App Engine app
 * Add a handler to the app

 ## Google App Engine Launcher

 Managing projects on App Engine is infinitely easier with the GAE Launcher.
-Click [here](https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python) to find the instructions for how to download and install it.
+Click [here](https://storage.googleapis.com/appengine-sdks/featured/GoogleAppEngineLauncher-1.9.54.dmg) to download the Google App Engine Launcher for Mac.
+For PCs, click [here](https://storage.googleapis.com/appengine-sdks/featured/GoogleAppEngine-1.9.54.msi)

 ## Creating an app on GoogleAppEngineLauncher

 + Open up GoogleAppEngineLauncher

 + Create a new application by going to the File menu and picking "New Application..."